-SEO was once exclusive to big-money players who had the means to outgun everyone in the competition.
-But thanks to increasingly user-centric search engine updates, local SEO gives smaller businesses a greater opportunity to woo organic searchers.
+Search engine optimization (SEO) was once exclusive to big-money players who had the means to outgun everyone in the competition.
+Fortunately, things have changed.
+Thanks to increasingly user-centric search engine updates, local SEO gives smaller businesses an opportunity to woo nearby organic searchers.

-Unfortunately, many small business owners have already ruled themselves out of the SEO game.
-In doing so, they miss out on many potential customers and use more expensive customer acquisition channels like PPC and paid social media ads.
+However, many small business owners have already ruled themselves out of the SEO game.
+They’re missing out on potential customers, and many rely on more expensive customer acquisition channels like pay-per-click (PPC) and paid social media ads.

-In this guide, we’ll walk through the anatomy of local search, explaining the dynamics between the factors that influence results.
-We’ll also provide you with a 9-step local SEO crash course to help you convince search engines that you deserve a spot in the coveted Local-3 Pack.
+In this comprehensive guide to local SEO for small businesses, we’ll walk you through the anatomy of local search, explaining everything you need to know to get your business to rank.
+We’ll also provide you with an 11-step local SEO crash course to help you convince major search engines that your small business deserves a spot in the coveted Local-3 Pack.

 Ready?
 Let’s jump right in!

-Chances are you’ve used local search once or twice before to find a spa, dentist, or restaurant.
-If so, you must have noticed how incredibly easy and convenient it is to find an ideal local vendor or service provider with a local search.
+Chances are you’ve used local search once or twice to find a spa, dentist, or restaurant.
+You probably noticed how easy and convenient it is to find an ideal local vendor or service provider with a local search.

 Local SEO is all about positioning yourself as the go-to business for potential customers in your area.
-Rather than target your customers using generic search terms, local SEO allows you to capture searchers looking up geo-specific terms relating to your local business.
+Rather than targeting your local customers using generic search terms, local SEO allows you to capture searchers looking up geo-specific terms relating to your local business.

-For instance, using the examples above, the search term you probably used were:
+For instance, using the examples above, the search terms you probably used were: